 So, one day in early summer, I found myself tying onto my ropes at the bottom of North Crag Eliminate.
-The first few sections, or pitches we called them, flew by.
-Even the infamous yew tree up which you scrambled to a rather battered nose cone.
-You started the tree swaying and at the critical point you stood up and, using momentum from the sway, you grabbed some big holds and swarmed up to an exposed ledge.
+The first few pitches flew by, even the infamous yew tree up which you scrambled to a rather battered nose cone.
+You started the tree swaying and at the critical point you stood up and, using the momentum from the sway, you grabbed some big holds and swarmed up to an exposed ledge.

 I have rarely been so disappointed.

 There was a line of enormous holds leading leftwards across the wall.
 Beneath were one or two small but decidedly welcoming footholds.
 Instead of rushing like Ed Grindley was supposed to be doing, I stepped delicately across, completely in balance and found myself in a comfortable niche.
+(Grindley has his right hand on a hold at the bottom of the heart shaped niche.)
 No reaching for distant footholds, no crossing my arms.
 I even had time to look around and enjoy the exposure.
 (Yes, I know, but climbers are peculiar like that.)
 The climb to the top was a bit puzzling but I was soon up, pulling the ropes through for Pete to follow me.

 Now I’m not now and never was a highly skilled rock climber, but that climb taught me a lot about climbing and, of more relevance to this website, about photography.

 Climbing first: don’t be misled by what anyone says about any climb.
 Make your own decisions.
 Trust your own perceptions.
 What a life lesson for a young climber!